wade-cheng/compile-typst-site/docs/tutorials/beginner/02_teensy.md

 We can put this on github pages, or Neocities, blah blah.
 Mention local serving. `site.com/` and `site.com/blog/`.

-Detour to explain what exactly the command did, typst c x->y --root, --features html.
+Detour to explain what exactly the command did, `typst c x->y --root, --features html`.